 But ordinary citizens don't necessarily think this way.
 So it's very common for volunteers, untrained leaders, and governments to adopt piecemeal approaches.
 Piecemeal measures are also easier politically, financially, and logistically.

-• Any citizen participation that is encouraged or permitted—and international community development professionals are big on citizen participation—aims toward community improvement.
+• Any community participation that is encouraged or permitted—and international community development professionals are big on citizen participation—takes a step toward community improvement.

 After some decades of experience in international community development, I think the world is reconsidering some of these ideas.This is especially true of the role of the external change agent.